Fishing Closures – Contravene a Prohibition

 - Did you catch an endangered species of fish that is protected under a fisheries notice?

 - Did you fish at a prohibited time of day, or time of year?

 - Did you use equipment to catch the fish which is prohibited under a fisheries notice?

-This offence carries a fine of 100 penalty units (around $16,119) or six months imprisonment as the highest possible sentence.
+The offence of Fishing Closures – Contravene a Prohibition (s67(3) of the Fisheries Act 1995) carries a fine of 100 penalty units (around $16,119) or six months imprisonment as the highest possible sentence.
 It should be noted that the worse the breach of the fishing closure the worse the penalty likely to be imposed.
 For instance, if you made an enormous profit from catching and selling an endangered species of fish, you are likely to receive a substantial fine.

 Under section 67(4), the regulations or fisheries notice may specify that a person is liable to a further penalty.
 If it is their first offence, a person may be liable to pay up to half a penalty unit for each fish.
 For any subsequent offence, they may be liable to pay up to one penalty unit for each fish.